Masters Frequently Asked Questions

 Please note that English language tests are only valid for two years.
 We will accept tests taken up to two years preceding the programme start date.
 However, the School reserves the right to request further test evidence so that a more reliable assessment can be made in some cases.

 Which English tests are recognised?
+And how long the test certificates are valid for?

 Do I have to submit evidence of English language proficiency with my application?